forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 This integration makes it possible to efficiently store, organize and deliver images in Cloudinary while keeping the editing experience simple and clean in Forestry.

-Non-developers can continue to use our simple drag and drop feature in Forestry without having to juggle assets across different accounts and multiple providers.
+Non-developers can continue to use our simple drag and drop feature without having to juggle assets across different accounts and multiple providers.

 ![](/uploads/2018/05/drag_drop.png)